 - a.
 Comprehensive data shall be maintained by the Department on its Body-Worn Camera Program.
 The collected data shall include, but need not be limited to: - i.
 The number of officers equipped with body-worn cameras; - ii.
 The number of times per officer per shift that body-worn cameras are engaged; - iii.
-The nature of the encounters that are recorded (e.g., Arrests, citations, execution of search warrants); - iv.
-Topics identified during supervisor review of body-worn camera footage for purposes of training accompanied by descriptive data on the uses of this footage in individual or department-wide training; - v.
-The duration of the recorded encounters: - vi.
-The number and nature of use-of-force incidents captured by body-worn cameras: - vii.
-The number and percentage of times that victims, witnesses, or residents request that the cameras be turned off; - viii.
-The number and nature of body-worn camera policy violations by officers; - ix.
-The number and nature of technical malfunctions;
+The nature of the encounters that are recorded; - iv.
+The duration of the recorded encounters; - v.
+The number and nature of use-of-force incidents captured by body-worn cameras;

-- x.
-The quantity of stored recording footage and associated costs; - xi.
-The outcomes of incidents captured on video, including whether an individual was charged with a crime, the nature of any such charges, the number of times an officer was the subject of a complaint or discipline from incidents with body-worn camera footageand the nature of the alleged violations and the outcomes. - xii.
-The number of times that initial police-officer reports or charging recommendations are altered after officer or supervisor review of bodyworn camera footage, and if charges are altered, the nature of the changes. - xiii.
-The race of subjects captured on body-worn camera footage. - xiv.
-The frequency of body-worn camera engagements by geographical area within the city. - xv.
-Other things? - b.
-The data collected by this section shall be provided to the Independent Monitor and Civilian Oversight Board on at least an annual basis, or at an earlier interval upon request of either the Independent Monitor or the Civilian Oversight Board.
-This report shall also include metrics on aspects of impact, such as criminalization rates, charging decisions, and uses of force.
+- vi.
+The number and percentage of times that victims, witnesses, or residents request that the cameras be turned off; - vii.
+The number and nature of body-worn camera policy violations by officers; - viii.
+The number and nature of technical malfunctions; - ix.
+The quantity of stored recording footage and associated costs; - x.
+The outcomes of incidents captured on video, including whether an individual was charged with a crime, the nature of any such charges, the number of times an officer was the subject of a complaint or discipline from incidents with body-worn camera footage and the nature of the alleged violations and the outcomes. - xi.
+The number of times that initial police-officer reports or charging recommendations are altered after officer or supervisor review of bodyworn camera footage, and if charges are altered, the nature of the changes. - xii.
+The race of subjects captured on body-worn camera footage. - xiii.
+The frequency of body-worn camera engagements by geographical area within the city. - xiv.
+Other things?